FUSE: A Flow-based Mapping Between Shapes: Results

 \paragraph{Point cloud correspondences.}

-Point cloud matching presents a unique challenge: geodesic distances are unreliable on unstructured data, and uniform surface sampling is lost, since the surface information outside of the vertices is unknown.
-Consequently, \repname's performance degrades.
-In contrast, NDP is extrinsic, and thus independent of feature quality, though it remains unreliable under strong non-rigid deformations (\eg, FAUST).
-However, \repname still outperforms non-refined geodesic methods (KNN, OT, FMAP), proving that the flow mechanism itself adds value.
+Point cloud matching presents a unique challenge: FUSE requires reliable geodesic distances and sufficient surface coverage, both of which are difficult to guarantee on unstructured data, since the surface information outside of the vertices is unknown.
+This degrades FUSE's performance relative to extrinsic methods like NDP~\cite{li2022nonrigid}, which bypasses geodesics entirely at the cost of failing under strong non-rigid deformations (e.g., FAUST).
+However, \repname still outperforms non-refined geodesic methods (KNN, OT, FMaps), proving that the flow mechanism itself adds value.